I. Do female breadwinner family structures increase partnerships’ instability? Evidence from UK survey data

 II.
 Understanding Changing Economic Conditions of Young Adults Over Time: A Comparative Analysis Using the Luxembourg Income Study

-Extended Abstract: This study seeks to investigate the economic conditions of young adults over time, utilizing data from the Luxembourg Income Study (LIS).
-As inequalities are often the product of distinct social vulnerabilities that evolve over time, it is crucial for informed policy-making to early identify the vulnerable groups that deserve targeted interventions.
+Extended Abstract: The study seeks to investigate the economic conditions of young adults over time, utilizing data from the Luxembourg Income Study (LIS).
+As in- equalities are often the product of distinct social vulnerabilities that evolve over time, it is crucial for informed policy-making to early identify the vul- nerable groups that deserve targeted interventions.
 Not only the 18-30 age group is typically less covered by standard measures of welfare support, but it has also been relatively less scrutinized by sociological scholarship.
-We depart from the assumption that as young adults transition into adulthood, they increasingly face various challenges, including securing stable employment, accessing affordable housing, and building financial security.
+We depart from the assumption that as young adults transition into adult- hood, they increasingly face various challenges, including securing stable employment, accessing affordable housing, and building financial security.
 Notably, these occurrences do not only carry potential long-lasting effects on the affected lives but also severe implications in terms of intergenerational transmission of inequality as a whole.
 Only by examining trends in poverty and economic outcomes among young adults across different cohorts, we can identify the key drivers of economic disparities, validate the assumption of a deteriorating economic outlook for younger people, and assess the effectiveness of existing policies.
 The Luxembourg Income Study (LIS) offers a rich source of data for studying income dynamics and poverty trends across countries and over time.
-Leveraging the comprehensive datasets available through LIS, this research seeks to investigate how economic conditions have evolved for young adults in at least 15 advanced economies and two decades (1989-2019) and explore the factors contributing to these changes.
-On top of a descriptive analysis of trends of net and gross relative poverty among the young vs the general population, the application of linear probability models is set to shed some light on the penalties associated with various factors such as age group, education level, job type, and family arrangement on the likelihood of falling under the relative poverty line.
+Leveraging the comprehensive datasets available through LIS, this research seeks to investigate how economic conditions have evolved for young 1 adults in at least 15 advanced economies and two decades (1989-2019) and explore the factors contributing to these changes.
+On top of a descriptive analysis of trends of net and gross relative poverty among the young vs the general population, the application of pooled regression models is set to shed some light on the penalties associated with various factors such as age group, education level, job type, and family arrangement on the likelihood of falling under the relative poverty line.
 Subsequently, quantile regressions are employed to delve deeper into the differential impacts of these factors across different income levels, with a particular focus on the quantiles below the mean of the income distribution.
 Furthermore, an Oaxaca-Blinder decomposition is performed to compare the differences in economic outcomes between cohorts, attributing variations to observed characteristics and unexplained factors.
 Findings from this study are expected to contribute to a nuanced understanding of the economic conditions of young adults and the evolving nature of poverty dynamics by providing updated trends in poverty rates and income dynamics, identifying key socio-economic factors influencing poverty among young adults and their differential impacts across income levels, and understanding how some structural shifts in the societies may have shaped the economic outlook of young generations in the last two decades.
-It outlines a comprehensive approach to investigating changing economic conditions among young adults, emphasizing the importance of longitudinal analysis and comparative assessments to inform policy and practice effectively.
+It out lines a comprehensive approach to investigating changing economic conditions among young adults, emphasizing the importance of longitudinal analysis and comparative assessments to inform policy and practice effectively.

 The political economy of poverty and inequality in the Handbook on the Political Economy of Social Policy, with Paolo Agnolin and Zachary Parolin, Edward Elgar Publishing, 2024, pp.130-142

+I was previosuly (2020-2022) involved in the LOSS project team under the supervision of Prof. De Vries, contributing to the preliminary analysis of the link between economic hardship and the support for socially conservative agendas.
 I also worked on a project called Europeanization of National Politics which created the first database of Italian Parliamentary speeches since the '80s with an analysis on parties' distance on EU and national matters and dynamic topic modelling.

 Title: An evaluation of the Regional Economic Area in the process of Western Balkans’ approximation to the EU under Prof. I. Colantone's supervision